CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 -    <RestaurantList loadRestaurants={noop} restaurants={restaurants} />,
 -  );
 -
-+  const {queryByText} = context;
-+
    expect(queryByText('Sushi Place')).not.toBeNull();
    expect(queryByText('Pizza Place')).not.toBeNull();
  });
 ```

 Save the file and our tests should still pass.
-With this, our test blocks are much shorter: almost all they contain is the expectations.
+With this, our test blocks are much shorter: all they contain is the expectations.
 This is good because it keeps our tests focused and very easy to read.

 ## Stepping Back Up